 A Large Number of Servers Around the World

 VPNs often provide thousands or tens of thousands of servers around the world.
-This helps even out the load and gives you access to content in other countries.
+More servers help distribute the load and provide access to content in other countries.

 - CyberGhost: 6,900 in 60+ countries